cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Monitoring_and_Troubleshooting/Troubleshooting_Network_Interfaces/Monitoring_Interfaces_and_Transceivers_Using_ethtool.md

 ## View and Clear Interface Counters

-<span id="src-8362604_indexterm-7669C0B51E7EEE2EFE1E3F021B2DFC0B">Interface
-</span><span id="src-8362604_indexterm-A604928BD1801628A22A6F9EEB746AAA">counters
-contain information about an interface.
-You can view this information when you run </span>`cl-netstat`, `ifconfig`, or `cat /proc/net/dev`.
-You can also use `cl-netstat` to save or clear this information:
+Interface counters contain information about an interface.
+You can view this information when you run `cl-netstat`, `ifconfig`, or `cat /proc/net/dev`.
+You can also use `cl-netstat` to save or clear this
+information:

 ```